 top of page

-The city is our classroom, canvas, and community.
+We see experience as deep learning The city is our classroom, canvas, and community.
 In cities we share our skills and talents, grappling with the world’s biggest challenges, and caring for each other in times of crisis.

 We center learning in the urgent challenges facing NYC

-A public health crisis, economic crisis, systemic racial inequality, and climate change all demand a relevant, frank and change-oriented curriculum.
+A public health crisis, economic crisis, systemic racial inequality, and climate change all demand a relevant, frank, and change-oriented curriculum.

 We believe in personalization and collaboration